Mandatory BCG vaccination could make COVID-19 less virulent in India

 New Delhi, May 09: After scanning Covid-19 data of 29 countries across the world, a group of city-based researchers has suggested that factors such as BCG vaccination in developing nations like India have led to a situation where the rate of contamination and fatality from the disease is less than that in the developed world.

-The bacille Calmette-Gurin ( BCG) vaccine has a documented protective effect against meningitis and disseminated TB in children, according to the World Health Organisation.
+The bacille Calmette-Gurin (BCG) vaccine has a documented protective effect against meningitis and disseminated TB in children, according to the World Health Organisation.
 It is part of the mandatory childhood immunization programme in many countries including India.

 'Recovered COVID-19 patients produce effective vaccine against deadly disease'